ZeusYang/Aurora/README.md

 ## Usage

 To be planned.
-At present,
+At present, the basic framework was established.